-5.4.3.2.8 Pedals.
+5.4.3.2.9 Pedals

-- 5.4.3.2.8.1 Use.
-Pedal controls should be used only where the operator is likely to have both hands occupied when control operation is required, control system force is too high for manual force capability of the operator, or standardized use of pedals has created a stereotype expectancy (e.g., vehicle pedal controls such as clutches, brakes, accelerators, and rudders). - 5.4.3.2.8.2 Location.
-Pedal controls shall be located so that the operator can reach them easily without extreme stretching or torso twisting and can reach the maximally-displaced pedals within anthropometric limits and force-capabilities (see Figure 20).
+5.4.3.2.9.1 Use.
+Pedal controls should be used only where the operator is likely to have both hands occupied when control operation is required, control system force is too high for manual force capability of the operator, or standardized use of pedals has created a stereotype expectancy (e.g., vehicle pedal controls such as clutches, brakes, accelerators, and rudders).

+5.4.3.2.9.2 Location.
+Pedal controls shall be located so that the operator can reach them easily without extreme stretching or torso twisting and can reach the maximally-displaced pedals within anthropometric limits and force-capabilities (see Figure 21).
 Pedals that may be held or must be adjusted (e.g., accelerator, clutch) shall be located so the operator can "rest" and "steady" the foot, i.e., the pedal shall be an appropriate critical distance above the floor so the operator's heel can rest on the floor while articulating the ankle/foot.
-When this cannot be done (and the pedal angle is more than 20° from the horizontal floor, a heel rest shall be provided. - 5.4.3.2.8.3 Control return.
+When this cannot be done and the pedal angle is more than 20° from the horizontal floor, a heel rest shall be provided.

+5.4.3.2.9.3 Control return.
 Except for controls which generate a continuous output, (e.g., rudder controls) pedals shall return to the original null position without requiring assistance from the operator (e.g., brake pedal).
-Where the operator's foot may normally rest on the pedal between operations, sufficient resistance shall be provided to prevent the weight of the foot from inadvertently actuating the control (e.g., accelerator pedal). - 5.4.3.2.8.4 Pedal travel path.
-The travel path shall be compatible with the natural articulation path of the operator's limbs (i.e., thigh, knee, ankle). - 5.4.3.2.8.5 High force application aids.
-When high forces are required to fully actuate a pedal, appropriate aids shall be provided to assist the operator in applying maximum force, e.g., (a) seat backrest, (b) double-width pedal so that both feet can be used, (c) optimized seat height-to-pedal and normal reach distance for maximum force, where the seat reference point and pedal are at the same height and reach distance is configured so the angle between the upper thigh and lower leg is approximately 160° (see Figure 22). - 5.4.3.2.8.6 Non-slip pedal surface.
+Where the operator's foot may normally rest on the pedal between operations, sufficient resistance shall be provided to prevent the weight of the foot from inadvertently actuating the control (e.g., accelerator pedal).

+5.4.3.2.9.4 Pedal travel path.
+The travel path shall be compatible with the natural articulation path of the operator's limbs (i.e., thigh, knee, ankle).

+5.4.3.2.9.5 High force application aids.
+When high forces are required to fully actuate a pedal, appropriate aids shall be provided to assist the operator in applying maximum force, e.g., (a) seat backrest, (b) double-width pedal so that both feet can be used, (c) optimized seat height-to-pedal and normal reach distance for maximum force, where the seat reference point and pedal are at the same height and reach distance is configured so the angle between the upper thigh and lower leg is approximately 160° (see Figure 22).

+5.4.3.2.9.6 Non-slip pedal surface.
 Pedals used for high force applications shall be provided with a non-skid surface.
-Similar surfaces are desirable for all pedals. - 5.4.3.2.8.7 Dimensions, resistance, displacement and separation.
-Dimensions, resistance, displacement and separation of pedals shall conform to the criteria in Figure 20.
+Similar surfaces are desirable for all pedals.

+5.4.3.2.9.7 Dimensions, resistance, displacement and separation.
+Dimensions, resistance, displacement and separation of pedals shall conform to the criteria in Figure 21.

+DIMENSIONS DISPLACE MENT

+Н W А

+Height Width Normal Heavy Ankle Total Leg

+Operation Boots Flexion Movement

+Minimum 25 mm (1 in.)
+75 mm (3 in.)
+13 mm (0.5 in.)
+25 mm (1 in.)
+25 mm (1 in.)
+25 mm (1 in.)

+Maximum 65 mm (2.5 in.)
+65 mm (2.5 in.)
+65 mm (2.5 in.)
+180 mm (7 in.)

+RESISTANCE

+Foot Not Resting Foot Resting Ankle То tal Leg

+on Pedal On Pedal Flexion Only Mo vement

+Minimum 18 N ( 4 lb) 45 N (10 lb) - 45 N (10 lb)

+Maximum 90 N (2 20 lb) 90 N (20 lb) 45 N (10 lb) 800 N N (180 lb)

+SEPAR ATION

+S

+One Foot Rande om One Foot Sequential

+Minimum 100 mm (4 in.)
+50 mm (2 in.)

+Preferred 150 mm (6 in. .)
+100 mm (4 in.)

-FIGURE 20.
+FIGURE 21.
 Pedals